Jimmy Akingbola

 James Olatokunbo Akingbola (born 7 April 1978) is a Nigerian-British television, theatre and film actor.
-He rose to fame playing PC Neil Parker in Holby Blue, and subsequently Antoine Malick in its parent series Holby City.
+He played PC Neil Parker in Holby Blue, and subsequently Antoine Malick in its parent series Holby City.
 He has subsequently appeared as Koji in the first series of the sitcom Kate & Koji, Mick in Rev., Valentine Easmon in In the Long Run, Geoffrey Thompson in Bel-Air and DC Steve Bradshaw in The Tower.

 Early life

 Jimmy Akingbola was born in London to parents of the Yoruba tribe who had emigrated from Nigeria.

 In 1996, Akingbola started at the Academy of Live and Recorded Arts (ALRA) in Wandsworth, London.
 He completed their three-year, full-time acting diploma.

 Theatre

 Akingbola started his career on stage at the Birmingham Repertory Theatre in The Nativity for Bill Alexander.
 He continued in a production of Baby Doll at the Royal National Theatre.
 Next he appeared in Naked Justice by playwright John Mortimer at the West Yorkshire Playhouse, opposite Leslie Phillips.

 Akingbola played Elvis in the poignant play Behzti at the Birmingham Rep in December 2004.
 He worked with rapper and actor Riz Ahmed in the hit play Prayer Room.
 Akingbola earned four-star reviews for his performance as Bunce.

 Akingbola acted in the production of Roxanne Silbert's play People Next Door, in which he gave a memorable performance alongside actor Fraser Ayres' character as his best friend Marco.

 Akingbola won his first award (TMA Theatre Award for Best Supporting Actor) for the role of Christopher in Blue/Orange, first produced at the Sheffield Crucible Theatre; the production then went on a national tour.
 He played opposite Roger Lloyd-Pack and Shaun Evans in Joe Penhall's award-winning play, which was directed by Kathy Burke.

 Akingbola later went on to star in The Cut at the Donmar Warehouse opposite Ian McKellen, directed by Michael Grandage.
 Additional roles include Akingbola playing anti-hero Jimmy Porter in the John Osborne play of Look Back in Anger at the Jermyn Street Theatre in July 2008; he was the first black actor to play the role.
 The same year he played the title role of Othello for the company Frantic Assembly, which received a TMA Award.